-Each of the seven Artisans of Barossa winemakers is an independent, family owned business.
+Each of the eight Artisans of Barossa winemakers is an independent, family owned business.
 And whilst each choses their own particular path in winemaking, they are bound together through a shared commitment to protect and promote the art of small batch Barossa winemaking.

 Hobbs of Barossa Ranges